 actual_time=ideal_time+Rx_Clock_Recovery_DCD*(-1)n

 The following optional Reserved Parameters are used to modify the statistics associated with receiver’s recovered clock when the model returns clock ticks information from an AMI_Getwave call.
 This data is used by the simulator when post-processing the results from the model; the budget values specified by these parameters are not passed directly to the model itself.
+Rx_Rj, Rx_DCD, Rx_Sj and Rx_Sj_Frequency represent the jitter associated with the CDR reference Clock.
+These impairments external to the receiver that are input to the RX CDR, but are not included in the CDR clock_times output.
+This number can represent either the reference clock jitter, or a budgeted reference clock jitter.

-"Rx_Rj" is an AMI parameter of Type either Float or UI and Usage either Info or Out which defines the standard deviation, in seconds or UI, of a Gaussian phase noise driven by impairments external to the receiver.
+"Rx_Rj" is an AMI parameter of Type either Float or UI and Usage either Info or Out which defines the standard deviation, in seconds or UI, of a Gaussian phase noise driven by impairments external to the receiver that are input to the RX CDR, but are not included in the CDR clock_times output.
 This phase noise is to be accounted for in both Statistical and Time-Domain simulations.

 Example: